jsweb/packs/README.md

 ## Usage

 **@jsweb/packs** reads a section at your `package.json` file that registers packages, snippets, gists or anything you want to fetch from web into your project.

+**New in v2.0.8**: Now you can save your assets in sub directories.

 Create a `@jsweb/packs` section like this: